Why would a rider buy an exhaust? Is it something riders need? Something we want? Are they easy to install?

 - Mufflers only (also called slip-on or bolt-on systems).
 This type of exhaust retains the factory headpipe(s) and replaces just the muffler.

 - Full system.
-This type of exhaust replaces everything from the engine block to the back of the bike.
+This type of exhaust replaces everything from the head(s) to the back of the bike.

 Most slip-on systems are typically (not always, but usually) designed to be the only thing that gets changed on your bike.
 The performance boost is not as great as a full system, but the initial cash outlay is reduced and installation is typically quite simple.